-But He'll never do that with His children.
+But our Heavenly Father will never do that with His children.
 He rebukes us for our own good.
 When that happens we must not "lose heart" [or "faint," as the KJV says].

 3. The process involves pain.
 Verse 6, "The Lord disciplines those he loves, and he punishes everyone he accepts as a son."
 Punishment is part of loving discipline.
-God "punishes" His sons ["scourge" in the KJV].
-The same term appears in John 19:1, there referring to the scourging of Christ by Pilate.
+God "punishes" His sons ["scourge" in the KJV; the same term appears in John 19:1, there referring to the scourging of Christ by Pilate].

 There's no getting around this.
 God's training process involves pain.
+You say, "I don't get it.
+Why would God do that?"
+The answer?

 4. The process is an expression of His love.

-In the ancient world, the Roman father possessed absolute authority.
-When a child was born, the father decided whether to keep or discard it.
-Literally.
-Throughout the child's life, the father could punish it as he saw fit.
+In the ancient world, a Roman father possessed absolute authority.
+When a child was born, the father decided whether to keep or discard the baby.
+Then throughout the child's life, the father could punish it as he saw fit.
 Under Roman law, a father could even execute his son, though this was rarely done.

-I'm so thankful that the Lord is not like an predictable human father.
+I'm so thankful that the Lord is not like an unpredictable human father.
 "The Lord disciplines those he loves."
 Don't miss that.
 When a parent says, "I love my child too much to discipline her," that statement indicates the parent doesn't understand biblical love or discipline.

-Discipline is an expression of love.
+Proper discipline is an expression of love.
 Does that mean it's pleasant?
 No way.
 But is it vital?

 Absolutely.
 It's part of the training process.